 In the United States, we sponsor a tax-qualified 401(k) defined contribution plan.
-Our 401(k) plan, which is generally available to all employees, allows participants to defer amounts of their annual compensation before taxes, up to the maximum amount specified by the U.S. Internal Revenue Code of 1986, as amended, or the Code, which was \$18,500 per person for calendar year 2018 (participants age 50 or older are allowed an additional \$6,000 in catch-up contributions per year for a total of \$24,500).
-During 2018 we did not provide matching contributions or profit-sharing contributions to our 401(k) plan.
+Our 401(k) plan, which is generally available to all employees, allows participants to defer amounts of their annual compensation before taxes, up to the maximum amount specified by the U.S. Internal Revenue Code of 1986, as amended (the "Code").
+Beginning in March 2019, we provided matching contributions to our 401(k) plan.
+We currently match 50% of the first 6% of a participant's annual compensation that he or she contributes, up to the maximum permitted by law.
+In 2019, we did not provide any profit-sharing contributions to our 401(k) plan.

 In Israel, we generally provide our executives, including NEOs, with severance, pension, disability and education benefits in line with both Israeli law as well as customary compensation practices among technology companies, including medical device companies.
-In accordance with certain exceptions under Israeli law, Messrs.
-Danziger and Kirson are each entitled to contractual severance benefits rather than the amounts specified by statute.
+In accordance with certain exceptions under Israeli law, Mr. Danziger is entitled to contractual severance benefits rather than the amounts specified by statute.
 Such contractual arrangements are common for employees in Israel in the technology sector.
-For Messrs.
-Danziger and Kirson, we have contractually agreed to adhere to the provisions of the General Approval and to contribute on a monthly basis to a Managers Insurance Policy (bituach menahalim) on their behalf with respect to severance, pension and disability benefits.
-In addition, we contribute to an advance study fund/professional education fund (keren hishtalmut) for the benefit of Messrs.
-Danziger and Kirson.
-In addition, the employment agreements for each of Mr. Danziger and Mr. Kirson provide that unused vacation days may be accumulated (for two subsequent years) or redeemed under certain limitations.
+For Mr. Danziger, we have contractually agreed to adhere to the provisions of the General Approval and to contribute on a monthly basis to a Managers Insurance Policy (bituach menahalim) on his behalf with respect to severance, pension and disability benefits.
+In addition, we contribute to an advance study fund/professional education fund (keren hishtalmut) for the benefit of Mr. Danziger.
+In addition, the employment agreement for Mr. Danziger also provides that unused vacation days may be accumulated (for two subsequent years) or redeemed under certain limitations.
 Each executive is also entitled to recuperation pay (d'mey havra'ah) in accordance with the provisions of the applicable law (with the number of days determined based on seniority).
 Mr. Danziger is also entitled to one month of paid sick days, fully compensated based on his regular base salary, per each year.
-Unused sick days may be accumulated for use in subsequent years, up to the maximum of 6 months.
+Unused sick days may be accumulated for use in subsequent years, up to the maximum of six months.

-For additional details with respect to the amounts contributed to the Managers Insurance Policy and professional education fund, please see the footnotes to the 2018 Summary Compensation Table below.
+For additional details with respect to the amounts contributed to the Managers Insurance Policy and professional education fund, please see the footnotes to the 2019 Summary Compensation Table below.
 Except as described above, we do not currently sponsor or contribute to any qualified or non-qualified defined benefit plan or any non-qualified defined contribution plan, and we do not currently maintain (or have any outstanding obligation with respect to) any traditional non-qualified deferred compensation plan or other deferred compensation plans.